Trend to equilibrium and Newtonian limit for the relativistic Langevin equation with singular potentials

 \subsection{Organization of the paper}

 The rest of the paper is organized as follows: in Section \ref{sec:result}, we introduce the notations as well as the assumptions that we make on the nonlinearities.
 We also state the main results of the paper, including Theorem \ref{thm:polynomial-mixing:N-particle} on polynomial mixing of \eqref{eqn:rLE:N-particle:original} and Theorem \ref{thm:newtonian-limit} on the validity of the approximation of \eqref{eqn:rLE:N-particle:original} by \eqref{eqn:LE:original} in the Newtonian regime.
 In Section \ref{sec:poly-mixing}, we detail the construction of Lyapunov functions for \eqref{eqn:rLE:N-particle:original} and prove Theorem \ref{thm:polynomial-mixing:N-particle}.
 In Section \ref{sec:newtonian-limit}, we perform a series of estimates on auxiliary systems that we employ to deduce the convergence of \eqref{eqn:rLE:N-particle:original} toward \eqref{eqn:LE:original}.
 We also supply the detailed proof of Theorem \ref{thm:newtonian-limit} in this section.
 The paper concludes with Appendices \ref{sec:appendix} and \ref{sec:well-posed}.
-In Appendix \ref{sec:appendix}, where we provide two useful estimates on singular potentials that are exploited to establish the main results, whereas in Appendix \ref{sec:well-posed}, we supply the argument for the well-posedness of the system.
+In Appendix \ref{sec:appendix}, we provide two useful estimates on singular potentials that are exploited to establish the main results, whereas in Appendix \ref{sec:well-posed}, we supply the argument for the well-posedness of the system.